 Immunosuppression in Transplantation

-The immunology of transplantation surrounds the host’s recognition and response to foreign tissue.
+The immunology of transplantation concerns the host’s recognition and response to foreign tissue.

 Following transplantation, major histocompatibility complex (MHC) antigens (termed human leukocyte antigens, or HLAs, in humans) from the donor tissue are presented to recipient T cells, leading to recipient T-cell activation.

-The activation of the recipient immune system can lead to damage of the transplanted organ, through both antibody-mediated (via B-cells, activated by CD4+ T-cells, produce donor specific antibodies) or cellular-mediated (via cytotoxic T cells, natural killer cells, macrophages and neutrophils) mechanisms.
+The activation of the recipient immune system can lead to damage of the transplanted organ, through both antibody-mediated (via B-cells, activated by CD4+ T-cells, producing donor-specific antibodies) or cell-mediated (via cytotoxic T cells, natural killer cells, macrophages and neutrophils) mechanisms.

 Consequently, post-transplant immunosuppression aims to modify these responses to reduce the damage occurring to the transplanted organ by the recipient’s immune system.